G-dH/workspace-switcher-manager/README.md

     gnome-extensions install --force workspace-switcher-manager@G-dH.github.com.zip

-### Installing the latest development version
+### Installation of the latest development version
 The most recent version in the repository is the one I'm currently running on my own systems, problems may occure, but usually nothing serious.
-Run following commands in the terminal (`git` needs to installed, navigate to the directory you want to download the source):
+Run following commands in the terminal (`git` needs to be installed, navigate to the directory you want to download the source):

     git clone https://github.com/G-dH/workspace-switcher-manager.git
     cd workspace-switcher-manager/workspace-switcher-manager@G-dH.github.com/